sinutheta/BioMind-AI/readme.md

 🧬 BioMind AI

-BioMind AI is a multi-model health intelligence platform built for early disease detection and personalized risk assessment.
+BioMind-AI is a multi-model health intelligence platform built for early disease detection and personalized risk assessment.

 It integrates multiple AI systems into a single, interactive platform that analyzes symptoms, evaluates long-term health risks, and adapts predictions based on lifestyle — delivering real-time insights and actionable recommendations.